 Owner's Identification Form

 Introductioni

 A Few Words About Safetyii

 Your Vehicle at a Glance

-Driver and Passenger Safety5
+Driver and Passenger Safety

 Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.

-Instruments and Controls 49 Instrument panel indicator and gauge, and how to use dashboard and steering column controls.
+Instruments and Controls 51

+Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

 Comfort and Convenience Features

 How to operate the climate control system, the audio system, and other convenience features.

 Before Driving

+What gasoline to use, how to break-in your new vehicle, and how to load luggage and other cargo.

 Driving

 The proper way to start the engine, shift the transmission, and park, plus towing a trailer.

-Maintenance
+Maintenance197

 The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

 Appearance Care

-Tips on cleaning and protecting your vehicle.
-Things to look for if your vehicle ever needs body repairs.

-Taking Care of the Unexpected 269
+Taking Care of the Unexpected

 This section covers several problems motorists sometimes experience, and how to handle them.

 Technical Information

-ID numbers, dimensions, capacities, and technical information.

 Warranty and Customer Relations (U.S. and Canada)

+A summary of the warranties covering your new Acura, and how to contact us.

-Authorized Manuals (U.S. only)317How to order manuals and other technical literature.
+Authorized Manuals (U.S. only)

-IndexI
+Index I